openrightsgroup/Blocking-Middleware/INSTALL.md

  * 1GB+ RAM
  * 4GB+ Disk space
- * Root access (either by connecting directly with SSH, or by connecting as an unprivileged user and using sudo.
+ * Root access (either by connecting directly with SSH, or by connecting as an unprivileged user and using sudo).

 Probe

  * Raspberry Pi v2
  * 2GB+ SD Card
- * Raspbian Wheezy
+ * Raspbian Wheezy / minibian

 A set of ansible playbooks has been provided to set up the server and initial probe image.
 These playbooks will set up the server with a self-signed